94haox/FunnyFm/Pods/SPStorkController/README.md

 <img src="https://github.com/IvanVorobei/SPStorkController/blob/master/Resources/Preview.gif" width="500">

 You can download example [from AppStore](https://itunes.apple.com/app/id1446635818).
+Also in the app you can donate me a cup of coffee.
 If you want to buy source code of the app shown on the GIF above, please go to [xcode-shop.com](https://xcode-shop.com).
 Price: $200.

 <img src="https://github.com/IvanVorobei/SPStorkController/blob/master/Resources/Shop.svg"/>